ccdle12/2018_UCT_Crypto/Materials/Markdown/180921-zkLedger.md

 ##### 1. Contributions

 - the first distributed ledger system to support strong transaction privacy, public verifiability, and practical, userful auditing
+  - Privacy: hides transacting banks and amounts
+  - Public Verification: everyone can verify transactions
+  - Auditing: compute linear functions over transactions
 - do not require trusted setup and only rely on widely-used cryptographic assumptions

 ##### 2. Overview

-1. System Participants
+1. System Model
-   - Bank
+   - Banks
      - issue thransactions to transfer digital assets
      - should not be able to hide assets from the Auditor
    - Auditor